babons/linear-alg-c-project/notes.md

 -1[2, 1] + 2[-1, 1] = [-4, 1]
 This is how it is seen in our coordinate system while, again, in their system it looks like [-1, 2].

-Matrix vector mutiplication.
+Matrix vector multiplication.
 Matrix has columns representing their basis vectors [2, 1 | -1 ,2][-1, 2]

 For the other way around, inverse the transformation we need to make in order to interpret vectors in their system.
 The put the vector in our system through it.